 Vicki Cimkentli joined Atlanta BeltLine, Inc. in 2017 as the Executive Assistant to the CEO.
 Cimkentli has a long history of experience as an Executive Assistant and a Personal Assistant to various corporate executives.
 She originally hails from England and spent a number of years living in other areas of Europe before moving to the USA in 1996.
 Cimkentli resides in Marietta with her husband and their dogs.
 A self-confessed foodie, she enjoys traveling, the arts, and discovering restaurants.

 Delores Hope brings more than25 years of experience as a Legal Assistant and 7 years as a Legal Document Specialist.
 Originally from Cincinnati, Delores’s legal experience began at Kirkland & Ellis, in Chicago, IL.
 She relocated to Atlanta to join Powell Goldstein (nka Bryan Cave, Leighton Paisner).
 Delores enjoys spending time with her one and only grandson and watching sports.

-Allegra B. Hutchinson has over 20 years of experience as c-level executive assistant in healthcare, legal and government, including the City of Atlanta and State of Georgia.
-Hutchinson has a Bachelor of Science in Business Administration with a minor in Management.
+Allegra B. Hazziez has over 28+ years of experience as c-level executive assistant in healthcare, legal and government, including the City of Atlanta and State of Georgia.
+Allegra has a Bachelor of Science in Business Administration with a minor in Management.
 She is a native of San Diego, California and relocated to Atlanta in 2005, where she raised three sons, who have served or are still serving in the U.S. Armed Forces.
-You can find Hutchinson and her two Rottweilers on the BeltLine this summer.
+You can find Allegra, her new husband, Jabir and 2 furry children BoNnee, Rottweiler and T’Challa her male Frenchton on the BeltLine.